jasonacox/TinyLLM/README.md

 ### vLLM Server (Option 2)

-vLLM supports multiple simultaneous inference threads (session), automatically downloads the model and runs well in containers.
-Follow the details below to run vLLM.
+vLLM supports multiple simultaneous inference threads (sessions), automatically downloads the model and runs well in containers. vLLM will require GPUs with more VRAM since it uses non-quantized models.
+AWQ models are also available and more optimizations are underway in the project.
 Note, for GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.

 ```bash
 # Build Container